stanford-rc/globus.stanford.edu/accounts.md

 As a first-time user, it is worth knowing a little bit about how Globus handles identities and authentication.

+{% include figure.html
+   src="/assets/accounts/IdentityDiagram.svg"
+   max-width = "300px"
+   align = "float-md-end"
+   alt="A diagram of one human with a Stanford account, a Google account, and an Ohio State account." caption="Three accounts, one identity.
+This person has accounts at two instutions, plus Google, but Globus recognizes this as one Human."
+%}

 Globus recognizes that many people have multiple accounts, not just the account at their primary institution.
 For example, if you do work at [CERN](https://home.cern), then you probably have a CERN account.
 Globus